-- 10.15 Aircraft noise describes the noise produced by an aircraft during flight, preparing for departure and decelerating following landing. - 10.16 In order to assess the current and future noise impacts, a noise contour modelling exercise was undertaken by the Environmental Research and Consultancy Department (ERCD) of the Civil Aviation Authority (CAA), using the internationally recognised ANCON-II noise model.
+- 10.14 Aircraft noise describes the noise produced by an aircraft during flight, preparing for departure and decelerating following landing. - 10.15 In order to assess the current and future noise impacts, a noise contour modelling exercise was undertaken by the Environmental Research and Consultancy Department (ERCD) of the Civil Aviation Authority (CAA), using the internationally recognised ANCON-II noise model.
 The modelling is based on forecast future flight schedules and so takes account of the forecast number and types of aircraft, destinations, and flight paths based on our noise and monitoring tracking system.
-Noise contour maps were produced for each review year of the Masterplan, as shown in Appendix 2. - 10.17 Noise contours provide an indication of the average noise exposure within a particular area around the Airport.
-Levels for the day-time contours start at 54 dB L{Aeq 16h} and the night-time contours at 48 dBL{Aeq 8h} increasing in 3dB steps to 72dB L{Aeq 16h} and 66 dB L{Aeq 8h} respectively. - 10.18 If changes to Government policy in relation to the onset of community annoyance from aviation noise are adopted, we will review the impact of current and potential future operations.
+Noise contour maps were produced for each review year of the Masterplan, as shown in Appendix 2. - 10.16 Noise contours provide an indication of the average noise exposure within a particular area around the Airport.
+Levels for the day-time contours start at 54 dB LAeq 16h and the night-time contours at 48 dBLAeq 8h increasing in 3dB steps to 72dB LAeq 16h and 66 dB LAeq 8h respectively. - of community annoyance from aviation noise are adopted, we will review the impact of current and potential future operations.
 Whilst contours and indicator noise thresholds provide valuable and robust information, we appreciate that noise is subjective and populations not contained within the identified metrics might hear the Airport's operations.
 We will continue to work cooperatively with communities, the local planning authority, and developers close to the contours to understand noise exposure levels and respond to all complaints.

-10.19 The contour footprints have been assessed against households and population contained within each contour.
-They indicate that the potential increase in airport operations could result in a larger population being exposed to aircraft noise in terms of the 54 dBL{Aeq 16h} and 63 dBL{Aeq 16h} contours during the day and the 48 dBL{Aeq 8h}, and 54 dBL{Aeq 8h} at night,.
+10.18 The contour footprints have been assessed against households and population contained within each contour.
+They indicate that the potential increase in airport operations could result in a larger population being exposed to aircraft noise in terms of the 54 dBLAeq 16h and 63 dBLAeq 16h contours during the day and the 48 dBLAeq 8h, and 54 dBLAeq 8h at night,.

 This is shown in Table 5.